bsccf/Uni-notes/Mechanics structures and materials/Materials/Phases/1 Solid solubility/microstructure formation during equilibrium cooling for 2 elements with complete solid solubility.md

 #### How do you predict
 ## Microstructure formation during equilibrium cooling for 2 elements with complete solid solubility
+#### Useful sidenote
 As alloys cool solids tend to form as dendrites:
 ![[Pasted image 20211112201330.png]]

 ### Predicting formation using [[phase diagram basics|phase diagrams]]
+#### Description

-You start by drawing a line that describes the change in conditions occuring when forming the material (usually a change in temperature), then you look at how the microscopic structures change under the conditions untill you reach the final conditions and now have your stat
+You start by drawing a line that describes the change in conditions occuring when forming the material (usually a change in temperature), then you look at how the microscopic structures change under the conditions untill you reach the final conditions and now have your state defined.

+#### Example
 ![[Pasted image 20211112202005.png]]